web-platform-tests/wpt/docs/_writing-tests/lint-tool.md

-For example, to whitelist just line 128 of the file `example/file.html` such that any `TRAILING WHITESPACE` error the lint tool would report for that line is suppressed, add the following to the `lint.whitelist` file.
+For example, to whitelist just line 128 of the file `example/file.html` such that any `TRAILING WHITESPACE` error the lint tool would report for that line is suppressed, add the following to the `lint.whitelist` file:

 ```
 TRAILING WHITESPACE:example/file.html:128